Content-based instruction

 Content-based instruction (CBI) is a significant approach in language education (Brinton, Snow, & Wesche, 1989), designed to provide second-language learners instruction in content and language (hence it is also called content-based language teaching; CBLT).
-CBI is considered an empowering approach which encourages learners to learn a language by using it as a real means of communication from the very first day in class.
+CBI is considered an empowering approach which encourages learners to learn a language by using it as a real means of communication from the first day in class.
 The idea is to make them become independent learners so they can continue the learning process even outside the class.

 Historically, the word content has changed its meaning in second language teaching.
 Content used to refer to the methods of grammar-translation, audio-lingual methodology, and vocabulary or sound patterns in dialog form.

 Recently, content is interpreted as the use of subject matter as a vehicle for second or foreign language teaching/learning (linguistic immersion).

 Methodology

-CBI is considered more a philosophy than a methodology.
+CBI is considered to be more of a philosophy or an approach than a methodology.
 There is no single formula for this type of instruction but there are certain models of CBI which are used worldwide to achieve a holistic and global approach to foreign language learning.
 In essence, CBI implies integration of language learning and content learning.
 Hence, in a CBI course the focus of learning is not on learning of a language in isolation, but rather learning of language through the study of subject matter.
 A CBI curriculum is based on a subject matter core, uses authentic language and texts, and is guided by learner needs.
 This means that the curriculum is based on a certain subject matter and communicative competence is acquired in the context of learning about certain topics in that subject area.
 This falls under the top down approach to language learning where, unlike the bottom up approach, a learner first learns the overall meaning of a text and then attends to the language features.